ibm-cloud-docs/transit-gateway/connecting-vpcs.md

 {: #tg-api-creating-transit-gateway}
 {: api}

-Follow these instructions to create a transit gateway when using the API:
+Follow these instructions to create a transit gateway with the API:

 1. Set up your [API environment](/docs/vpc?topic=vpc-set-up-environment#api-prerequisites-setup).
 1. Store any additional variables to be used in the API commands.